 A Day in Coimbra: Where to Eat

 While in Portugal, we were on a mission to try natas in each city.
 Pastel de nata’s are custard filled tarts, and are worth eating at any time of day.
 A few locals recommended we stop by this café for a coffee and some natas.
 The natas here are some of the best we tried, with incredibly flaky pastry.
 They were only surpassed by the slightly more lemony natas we had at the Largo da Portagem square.

 We both truly believe that calories don’t count when you are traveling!

 For dinner, we can highly recommend Zé Manel dos Ossos.
 This restaurant was recommended to us by some locals we met the day before.
 They advised arriving half an hour before the restaurant even opened at 7:30pm!
 We arrived on time, and were second in line, with a few other groups arriving only a few minutes later.
 This restaurant is one of the best in Coimbra for traditional Portuguese food.
 As there are only seven tables inside it pays to arrive early, so there is no need to wait.

 Time passed by quickly, and soon enough the friendly staff seated us inside the eclectically designed restaurant.
 The owner is super friendly and since we didn’t know what to order (nor could we read the menu) he chose for us.
 We shared a starter of mushrooms and pork; it was absolutely delicious, with a nice rich flavor.

 Portuguese food is hearty and filling!
 This was the best meal from our Portugal trip, although the pitcher of wine definitely helped wash it all down.
-And there is nothing like a digestive evening stroll around the city after a heavy meal to complete your amazing day in Coimbra.
+There is nothing like a relaxing digestive evening stroll around the city after a heavy meal to complete your amazing day in Coimbra.

 The Next Trip Top 5 Tips on How to Spend a Day in Coimbra